|Site Map | Bulletin Home | Temple University|

 First-Year (Freshman) Student Seminars

 First-Year (Freshman) Student Seminars are academic courses designed to support student learning and development in the critical first semester of college.
-The Freshman Seminar can be taken as part of a Learning Community or as a stand-alone course.
+University Seminar 1001, First Year Seminar I can be taken as part of a Learning Community or as a stand-alone course.
 College-specific seminars are offered by the College of Science and Technology and the School of Communications and Theater.

-The Sophomore Seminar is a 2-credit, academic course that provides sophomores opportunities to work on professional planning and development.
+University Seminar 2001, Sophomore Experience: Life after Temple, is a 2-credit academic course that provides sophomores opportunities to work on professional planning and development.
 Topics will include individual strengths exploration, academic majors, potential career paths, internship preparation, research opportunities, campus involvement, graduate school preparation, and career transition preparation.

 A Learning Community consists of two or more linked courses designed to provide students with a more integrated and meaningful learning experience.
 Learning Communities foster an intellectual environment where learning can flourish and help smooth the transition to college by providing an opportunity for students to form bonds with fellow first-semester students who are in these same classes.

-Many learning communities include a section of the first-year student seminar Learning for the New Century.
-Several Learning Communities meet Core, or foundational, academic requirements and are available in many undergraduate schools and colleges.
+Many learning communities include a section of University Seminar 1001, First Year Seminar I. Several Learning Communities meet Core, or foundational, academic requirements and are available in many undergraduate schools and colleges.

 Learning Communities are designed primarily for the first semester college freshmen but are open to all first- or second-year students, including transfers.
 Some colleges or majors require freshmen to register for a community, while others strongly recommend it.
 During New Student Orientation, an academic advisor will help students select the learning communities which best meet their academic interests and needs.